 Mobile is the first screen for the clear majority of customers who can use 20 to 30 different apps5 in any given month, but they spend upwards of 88% in just five downloaded apps with much of this given to messaging apps.

-While Apps have certainly stimulated and supported many digital migration and digital service strategies, Apps themselves are somewhat ‘forced’ on customers.
-Customers have been conditioned to explore, discover, download, and install apps relating to their favored brands, products and services.
-With good basic design, many apps do provide users with reasonably effective touch navigation to allow them to get answers or initiate actions or interactions that get things done.
+While apps have certainly stimulated and supported much digital migration and digital service strategies, apps themselves are somewhat ‘forced’ on customers.
+Customers have been conditioned to explore, discover, download, and install apps relating to their favored brands, products, and services.
+With a good basic design, many apps do provide users with reasonably effective touch navigation to allow them to get answers or initiate actions or interactions that get things done.
 Apps may not be all that intuitive, but by and large, they are reasonably effective.

 [About the author] Dylon Mills is the Director of Marketing Content Strategy & Development at Jacada.
 As such, Dylon’s main responsibilities are to strategize, create and deliver content for Jacada’s product portfolio that align with the global Go-To-Market strategy, corporate positioning, and marketing campaigns.
 Dylon’s prior work experience includes Product Management at one of the top Fortune 500 Technology companies, Symantec Corporation.
 Outside of work, Dylon enjoys problem-solving and any project that includes building/tinkering with tools.
 Dylon holds a BS Consumer Economics from the University of Georgia.